-Sir Paul is Chairman of Oxford University Endowment Management Limited and Chair of the Oxford University Investment Committee, a Trustee of the Metropolitan Museum of Art, New York, a Trustee of The British Museum, a Fellow of the Society of Antiquaries, Bancroft Fellow of Mansfield College, Oxford University, a member of The Bard Graduate Center Executive Planning Committee and an Ambassador for AfriKids.
+Sir Paul is Chairman of Oxford University Endowment Management Limited and Chair of the Oxford University Investment Committee, a Trustee of the Metropolitan Museum of Art, New York and Co-Chair of the International Council, a Trustee of The British Museum, a Fellow of the Society of Antiquaries, Bancroft Fellow of Mansfield College, Oxford University, a member of The Bard Graduate Center Executive Planning Committee, a member of the Bard Graduate Center Board, a member of the Getty International Council and an Ambassador for AfriKids.

 Sir Paul is the former Chairman of the Victoria and Albert Museum having served two terms.
 His second term ended September 2015.

 In October 2018, Sir Paul was made an Honorary Fellow of King Edward’s School, Birmingham.

 In October 2015, Sir Paul was made an honorary senior research fellow by the Victoria and Albert Museum and is also a Trustee of the V&A Foundation.